erichaagdev/erichaag.dev/posts/work-avoidance-with-gradle/index.md

 - The **action** to perform
 - One or more **outputs**

-You may notice the components of a task are exactly the same as another construct developers use regularly, a _function_!
+You may notice these components are exactly the same as another construct developers use regularly, a _function_!

 So, how does Gradle know whether to execute a task or if the task can be avoided?